ditesh/node-poplib/README.md

-# node-pop3-client
+# node-poplib

-node-pop3-client offers an MIT-licensed client library for the POP3 protocol.
+node-poplib offers an MIT-licensed client library for the POP3 protocol.
 It is currently RFC1939 compliant and offers the following capabilities:

-* USER, PASS
+* USER, PASS, APOP
 * LIST, TOP, RETR, DELE
 * UIDL, NOOP, CAPA
 * RSET, QUIT